Intestinal perforation; Perforation of the intestines; Gastric perforation; Esophageal perforation

 - Severe abdominal pain

-- Call 911 right away if you or someone else have ingested a caustic substance.
+- Call 911 or the local emergency number right away if you or someone else have ingested a caustic substance.

 Call the local poison control center emergency number at 1-800-222-1222 if a person has ingested a caustic substance.
 This hotline number will let you talk to experts in poisoning.